About Arun Wellbeing

 Prevention Assessment Teams are made up of health advisers (nurses), social care staff and people from the voluntary sector.
 They aim to help people living locally to stay healthy and remain independent.
 Normally, they work with people who do not receive services from specialist health care teams or social care services.

-The NHS Choices website has lots of information about specific health conditions and services.
+The NHS website has lots of information about specific health conditions and services.
 You can also search for health services near you, such as GPs (family doctors), dentists, pharmacies and NHS walk-in centres.
-Visit NHS Choices.

 Healthwatch West Sussex

-If you have been on NHS Choices and can’t find the right information, try your local Healthwatch, which provides advice, information and help on health services available in our local area.
+If you have been on the NHS website and can’t find the right information, try your local Healthwatch, which provides advice, information and help on health services available in our local area.

 Social care services in West Sussex